hapax/hapax.github.io/assets/benford.md

 logarithmic uniformity, and the Newcomb-Benford law results.

 #### Subestimates

+Let's return to Fermi estimates.
+There are two unreasonably effective tricks: geometric means, which we have already covered, and factorising into subestimates.
+The utility of factorisation is not obviously connected to log uniformity.
+If $Z = X + Y$ is a sum of independet random variables, the variance is additive, so that

+$$
+\text{var}(Z) = \text{var}(X) + \text{var}(Y).
+$$

+So splitting a sum into estimates of the summands and adding them should not reduce the variance of the guess.

 <!--
 The Lyapunov condition holds for a sum of independent random